simov/styler/README.md

 1. Pull this repository
 2. Navigate to `chrome://extensions`
-3. Make sure that the `Developer mode` checkbox in the top right corner is checked
+3. Make sure the `Developer mode` checkbox in the top right corner is checked
-4. Click on the `Load unpacked extension ...` button and select the folder where you downloaded this repository
+4. Click on the `Load unpacked extension ...` button and select the folder containing this repository

 ## Configuration